yuuiko/AquaTouch/changelong.md

 **New Features**

 - New External Disks widgets!
 supports up to 5 disks.
 Find them in the new finder set and in Quickctions.
+EDIT: UNSTABLE, MAY NOT COME TO FINAL.

 - Finder is now a replacement set!
 I combined my own finder native touchbar and AQT's extra tools.
 I wanted to add tags because I use it often but that doesn't seem feasable yet.